netboxlabs/netbox-proxmox-automation/README.md

 This automation is based on the premise(s) that:
   1. You are using Python (version 3)
-  2. You are using a Python `venv`
+  2. You are using NetBox 4.1.0 or newer (NetBox 3.7.x should also work)
   3. You have a running Proxmox instance or cluster
-  4. You have a running NetBox instance
+  4. You have a running [AWX](https://github.com/ansible/awx) instance or are running [your own web service](./example-netbox-webhook-flask-app) to handle webhooks and event rules
   5. You have converted a cloud-init image to a Proxmox VM template
   6. Your Promox VM template(s) has/have qemu-guest-agent installed, and that qemu-guest-agent has been enabled via cloud-init
   7. You have access to the NetBox and Proxmox APIs (via API tokens, respectively)
   8. Your NetBox API token and its underlying privileges can create, modify, and delete objects in NetBox
   9. Your Proxmox API token and its underlying privileges can both manage VMs and storage (query, create, delete, etc)
-  10. If you want to make DNS changes:
-  - You have installed the netbox-dns plugin in your NetBox instance (OPTIONAL)
-  - You are running bind9 as your DNS server and have "admin" rights to make DNS changes (OPTIONAL)
-  - You are able to run Ansible with elevated privileges (i.e. root, OPTIONAL, for DNS changes)

 ## What this implementation *is not*